Think finance is just for bankers? Think again.

 How can you become a Certified Engineer?

-Each year, only a few selected engineers become Distinguished Engineers, and an even smaller group makes it to be Technology Fellows.
-But all our engineers can start becoming Certified Engineers by collecting badges.
-More than 50 badges are available through the Certified Engineers program.
+With over 100 badges available through the Certified Engineers program, our engineers can progress toward their certification along the path that best suits their individual goals.
 As technology is always evolving, so are the badges our developers and engineers can obtain.
-Some badges are relevant to all engineers, such as Agile and Cloud, and some are specialist badges relevant to specific roles, such as Front-End Development and Capacity Engineering.
+Some badges are relevant to all engineers, such as Agile and Cloud, and some are specialist badges relevant to specific roles, such as Web Development and Network Protocols.

 Here are a few examples:

 Once our engineers collect the required number and combination of badges, they achieve the Certified Engineer title and complete their certification.
 As part of their journey, they choose topics relevant to them but are also challenged to expand their horizons and go outside of their comfort zone.
-Though the program is still in the pilot phase, many of our Certified Engineers continue collecting badges.
-They do so because, as they say, "it’s fun.”
+Though we have surpassed the milestone of having over a thousand Certified Engineers across the firm, many of our participants continue collecting badges to earn upgrades – Silver CE and Gold CE – or simply because they enjoy the learning journeys so much!

 Learning is part of our DNA

-Beyond recognizing achievements, the DE framework provides our engineers with opportunities to develop their skills, network, share knowledge, contribute to strategic projects, and more.
-However, with learning being so critical for engineers and technologists, possibilities don’t end there.
+Beyond recognizing achievements, the DE framework provides our engineers with opportunities to develop their skills, expand their network, share knowledge, contribute to strategic projects, and more.
+However, with learning being so critical for engineers and technologists, the possibilities don’t end there.

-Our engineers not only get access to top-end technology learning platforms, they're also involved in internal events, such as hackathons, digital summits and tech conferences where they get to do hands-on experimentation and hear from internal and external expert technologists.
-They also benefit from access to our communities of practice and special interest groups, such as our Emerging Tech Forum.
+Our engineers not only get access to top-end technology learning platforms, they're also involved in internal events, such as hackathons, digital summits, and tech conferences where they get to do hands-on experimentation and hear from internal and external expert technologists.
+They also benefit from access to our communities of practice and special interest groups, as learning is part of our DNA.

 Learning is part of our DNA and boosts all our digital evolution initiatives, such as the fintech initiative UBS Next, our accelerating transition to agile ways of working, UBS Future of Finance Challenges, and our innovation labs and centers of excellence.
 Thus, the Distinguished Engineers framework and our learning culture are just two of the many ways in which we are turning technology from an enabler into a differentiator at UBS.